Support Responsible Policies

 You must be a registered voter in Arizona

-You must be a property owner in the SRP voting district
+You must own property in SRP voting districts

-You must be a property owner in the SRP voting district
+You must own property in SRP voting districts

 SRP has two voting districts: